C-SWARM/pgfem-3d-examples/README.md

 What is problem about?
 =====================

+The included example will solve a one way coupled thermo-mechanical problem.
+It is designed both as an example and a verification test of the momentum and energy equation coupling.

-Soving a one way coupled thermo-mechanical prblem.
-With fixed bounday, the body expands due to thermal expansions.
-The purpose of this problem is to verify the momentum and energy equation coupling.
-The resiual stress due to the thermal expansion can be caculated analytically and the numerical solution can be compared with the analytical solution.
+The provided input is configured with a fixed boundary, and the body expands due to thermal expansions.
+The residual stress due to the thermal expansion can be calculated analytically and the numerical solution can be compared with the analytical solution.

 How to run this problem?
 =======================